DC-analysis/dclab/docs/sec_av_emodulus/index.rst

     cylinders (CC), cone plate (CP), and parallel disks (PP).
 See :cite:`Buyukurganci2022` for details.

-The power law parameters :math:`K` and :math:`n` are temperature dependent.
+The power law parameters :math:`K` and :math:`n` were found to be temperature dependent.
 The temperature dependency can be described as follows:

 .. math::